tehillaFeldman/familyRecipeBook/README.md

 # Project Description

 This project was created as part of an a larger project to create a home for the collection of family recipes.
 The goal was to save the constant searching for the family favorites with a centralized location for all the recipes.
-This project was created using the spoonacular recipe API.
+This project was created using the [Spoonacular API](https://spoonacular.com/food-api) recipe API.

 # Next Steps